 Rule of Thirds

-The rule of thirds can be applied to any subject to improve the composition and balance of your images and is one of the most useful composition techniques, acting as a guideline that helps creatives determine where to place an object or asset.
+The Rule of thirds can be applied to any subject to improve the composition and balance of your images.
+It is one of the most useful composition techniques, acting as a guideline that helps creatives determine where to place an object or asset.

-It is a simple method of dividing your canvas/artboard into thirds both horizontally and vertically, which will result in 4 intersection points.
-These are the ideal spots for placing the focal points within your design (top left being the most looked at by your viewers).
-This theory is about creating the right aesthetic trade-offs, it helps create a sense of balance without making the image appear too static.
-It can also add a sense of complexity, without making the composition look too busy and confusing for a viewer.
+This theory is a simple, effective method of dividing your canvas/artboard into thirds both horizontally/vertically, resulting in 4 intersection points.
+These are the ideal spots for placing focal points within your design (top left is the most looked at by your viewers)